NerdSec/nerdsec.github.io/_posts/2020-01-01-security-jedi-introduction.md

 ### Scalability

 As the volume of data gets larger the robustness of a platform built on a custom DB or a traditional RDBMS takes a hit.
-Plus it get really expensive to buy special appliances or pay for an additional license to handle that extra data.
+Plus it gets really expensive to buy special appliances or pay for an additional license to handle that extra data.

 ### Search